#NARIC - Developing and maintaining the ENIC-NARIC website

 DigiNet – Digital innovations in credential evaluation and the networks

-The project Digital Innovations in Credential Evaluation and the Networks (DigiNet) aims at supporting the implementation of efficient and transparent digitization strategies for credential evaluation.
+Contribute to the implementation of efficient and transparent digitalisation strategies for credential evaluation.
 This will lead to faster and more consistent recognition practices, fostering automatic recognition and leaner procedures for applicants.

 DigiRec - Connecting digital exchange of student data to recognition

-DigiRec aims to support learning mobility in the EHEA for international students, highlighting the link between digital development and the acceleration of recognition procedures.
-DigiRec explores the connection between digitalization and recognition, creating awareness about the possible impact of digitalization on recognition practices and contributing to the development of a shared vision.
-The outcomes of DigiRec, in particular the White Paper on the connection between digital exchange of student data and recognition, can assist the networks and individual centres in the development of policies on this important topic, and lead to better preparation for ongoing digitalization.
+Support learning mobility in the EHEA, linking the digital development to the acceleration of recognition procedures of international students’ qualifications.
+DigiRec explored the connection between digitalization and recognition, creating awareness about the possible impact of digitalization on recognition practices and contributing to the development of a shared vision.
+The outcomes of DigiRec, in particular the White Paper on the connection between digital exchange of student data and recognition, can assist the networks and individual centres in the development of policies on this important topic.
 CIMEA was a project partner and participated in the development of the activities and the final results.

 EQPR - European Qualifications Passport for Refugees

-In 2018, the project, conceived by the Council of Europe, was adapted to the Italian national context and funded by the Ministry of Education, University and Research.
 The project has a three-year duration and takes place at Italian HEIs under the coordination of CIMEA.
 Cooperation with higher education institutions was strongly desired because the European Qualifications Passport for Refugees, which is issued in case of a positive outcome following an assessment process, is a tool that can be used in the enrolment procedures for refugees who, having achieved a qualification, do not have documents to prove it.
-Partners now include the ENIC centres of Italy, Armenia, Canada, France, Germany, Greece, the Netherlands, Norway and the UK.
+Partners project now include the ENIC centres of Italy, Armenia, Canada, France, Germany, Greece, the Netherlands, Norway and the UK.
+In 2018, the project EQPR conceived by the Council of Europe and started on Greece in 2016, was adapted to the Italian national context and funded by the Ministry of Education, University and Research.